jhealy/aspnet45-docker-selenium/wns.custom/readme.md

 * Contains a selenium test executing against the Mvc45 web application
 * Runs in a container using Windows and .NET Framework 4.8

+NOTE: Images are currently not in tune with directory struction.
+Mentally change win10 to windows-custom-image until it gets fixed! jhealy....

 ## PRE-REQUISITES

 * Windows 10 v.latest or Windows server to host docker desktop.